High school students rescue former teacher

 Macy Carper, Alyssa Keeley, and Brianna Hennett were presented with Sunbury’s “Caring Award.”

-“We didn't really know how big of an impact it was going to make, we were just trying to do a good thing for her and I'm glad that we did it,” Keeley said.
+“We didn't really know how big of an impact it was going to make, we were just trying to do a good thing for her, and I'm glad that we did it,” Keeley said.

 The track athletes were running near Flood Zone Car Wash in Sunbury about three weeks ago.
-They heard former teacher, Anne Hollenbach waving her hands and pleading for help.
+They heard former teacher, Anne Hollenbach, waving her hands and pleading for help.

 “We heard her screaming, and we're like, ‘what's happening over there?’
 Then she said, ‘help,’ and then we kind of looked at each other and we're like, ‘I think we need to go over there,’” Keeley said.

 Hollenbach dropped her credit card outside of the car wash and got out of the car to get it.
-However, the car was still in drive and she was pinned up against a pole.
+However, the car was still in drive, and she was pinned up against a pole.

-“As the car was moving forward it was kind of closing in on her body so she couldn't really do anything,” Carper said.
+“As the car was moving forward, it was kind of closing in on her body so she couldn't really do anything,” Carper said.

 That’s when Carper decided to jump into the passenger seat and put the car in park.

-“I hopped in and she told me to put it in park, so I put it in park and then I put it in reverse for her to slowly go back,” Carper said.
+“I hopped in, and she told me to put it in park, so I put it in park, and then I put it in reverse for her to slowly go back,” Carper said.

-“You could hear the door kind of uncrunching it was kind of scary but we were all there.
-So she got her out and then she was a little freaked out, so we were kind of just there trying to help her through it,” Keeley said.
+“You could hear the door kind of uncrunching.
+It was kind of scary, but we were all there.
+So she got her out, and then she was a little freaked out, so we were kind of just there trying to help her through it,” Keeley said.

 As she was freed from the car, Hennett recognized the former teacher.

-“I'm pretty sure she was a substitute in one of my classes before or something, so I was like oh I’ve met this person before,” Hennett said.
+“I'm pretty sure she was a substitute in one of my classes before or something, so I was like, oh, I’ve met this person before,” Hennett said.

-“It's something good for our community and city to be able to look down at us and have hope I guess,” Carper said.
+“It's something good for our community and city to be able to look down at us and have hope, I guess,” Carper said.

-The students said that Hollenbach was pretty shaken and her body was bruised, but she thanked the girls over and over again for helping.
+The students said that Hollenbach was pretty shaken, and her body was bruised, but she thanked the girls over and over again for helping.